FerrinThreatt/ferrinthreatt/README.md

 Senior @ Clemson University
 ---------------------------

-I began coding in and off on high school.
+I began coding on and off on high school.
 College was when I really started to take it seriously, as I am majoring in computer science.
 In the middle of my academic career, I ended up falling in love with web development.
 Seeing a website/app come together is a way I have been able to showcase my creative and artistic side.
 I love working with different frameworks such as React and Django.
 I also throughly enjoy working with REST APIs.
 I am a senior computer science major with an anticipated graduating date of May 2023.
 I am currently open to work and looking for 2023 roles regarding: software engineering, web development, full stack development, front-end and product management!

 * 🌍  I'm based in Clemson, SC (looking to relocate after graduation)
 * 🖥️  See my portfolio at [f3rrin.web.app](http://f3rrin.web.app)
 * ✉️  You can contact me at [fthreatt19@gmail.com](mailto:fthreatt19@gmail.com)
 * 🚀  I'm currently working on [a Coachella Lineup based on your top 50 Spotify Artists](http://coachella-lineup.web.app/)
 * 🧠  I'm learning Unity and Unreal
 * ⚡  I love all forms of web development, however I do have a specific niche for music related websites/webapps

 ### Skills